PaloAltoNetworks/panhandler/docs/metadata_configuration.rst

 Metadata details
 ----------------

-Each .meta-cnc.yaml file must contain the following top-level keys:
+Each .meta-cnc.yaml file must contain the following top-level attributes:

 * name: unique name of this Skillet
 * label: Human readable label that will be displayed in the Panhandler UI
 * description: Short description to give specific information about what this Skillet does
+* type: The type of skillet.
+This can be 'panos', 'panorama', 'rest', or others.
+* variables: Described in detail below
+* snippets: a list od dicts.
+The required attributes vary according to Skillet tupe

+Optional top level attributes:

+* depends: List of dicts containing repository urls and branches that this skillet depends on
 * labels: YAML dict of optional Skillet configuration information.
 For example - collection labels
-* extends: name of another skillet that is a requirement for this one.
-PAN-OS and Panorama types will load extends prior to loading this one
-* variables: Described in detail below
-* snippets: a dict containing the following keys

-    * name: knickname of the skillet
-    * file: relative path to the configuration template
-    * xpath (optional): XPath where this fragment belongs in the target OS hierarchy (for XML skillets)
-    * when (optional): Jinja conditional that evaluates to 'true' or 'false'.
-If 'false', this snippet will be skipped

 .. note::